cmgoffena13/etl-watcher/README.md

 ```

 **Note**: When auto-creation is enabled, default anomaly detection rules are created with standard thresholds.
 You may want to customize these rules after creation based on your specific pipeline patterns and requirements. *See [Auto-Create Anomaly Detection Rules](#auto-create-anomaly-detection-rules) section for details.*

+## 📋 Recommended Organization

+Effective organization of your Watcher metadata is crucial for maintainability, monitoring, and team collaboration.
+This section provides recommended naming conventions and organizational patterns.

+### Pipeline Type Organization

+Organize pipeline types by data processing patterns or business domains or a combination of both:

+**Type Names:**
+- `extraction` - Data extraction pipelines
+- `transformation` - Data transformation and processing
+- `loading` - Data loading and materialization
+- `audit` - Data quality and validation
+- `monitoring` - System monitoring and health checks

+OR

+Organize pipeline types by business domain:
+**Type Names:**
+- `sales`
+- `marketing`
+- `finance`

+OR

+A combination of both:
+**Type Names:**
+- `sales_extraction`
+- `marketing_audit`
+- `finance_monitoring`

+### Pipeline Naming Convention

+Use a clear naming structure that matches back to the pipeline code (e.g., DAG name, job name, or workflow identifier).

+**Best Practices:**
+- Match your DAG/job/workflow names exactly
+- Use consistent abbreviations across your organization
+- Keep names descriptive but concise
+- Use underscores for separation, avoid special characters

+### Address Type Organization

+Categorize addresses by their technical characteristics:

+**Group Names:**
+- `databases` - Database systems (PostgreSQL, MySQL, etc.)
+- `warehouses` - Data warehouses (Snowflake, BigQuery, etc.)
+- `lakes` - Data lakes (S3, ADLS, etc.)
+- `apis` - API endpoints and services
+- `files` - File systems and storage
+- `streams` - Streaming data sources

+**Type Names:**
+- `postgresql` - PostgreSQL databases
+- `snowflake` - Snowflake data warehouse
+- `s3` - Amazon S3 storage
+- `rest_api` - REST API endpoints
+- `kafka` - Kafka streaming platform

+### Address Naming Convention

+Addresses should be the actual, usable path/URL that you would use to access the data:

+**Examples:**
+- `gs://my-bucket/raw/events/2024/01/09/` - GCS bucket path for raw events
+- `https://api.example.com/v1/customers` - REST API endpoint for customers
+- `analytics.public.users` - database table
+- `topic-name` - Kafka topic with broker info

+**Best Practices:**
+- Use the URL format for the system
+- Be specific enough that someone could use the address to access the data given the address type context
+- Use standard formats for each system type (Bucket URLs, HTTP endpoints, database.schema.table)

+### Best Practices

+1. **Consistency**: Use the same naming patterns across all teams and projects
+2. **Descriptiveness**: Names should clearly indicate purpose and scope
+3. **Hierarchy**: Use underscores to create logical hierarchies
+4. **Future-Proofing**: Choose names that will remain relevant as systems evolve
+5. **Documentation**: Document your naming conventions and share with all teams
+6. **Validation**: Implement naming validation in your CI/CD pipeline or code reviews

 ## ⏰ Timeliness & Freshness